5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 ALTER TABLE Employee ADD City VARCHAR(20)

-How to change the data type and size of an existing column?
+To change the data type and size of an existing column.

 Syntax: